Pictured above: Linemen on Crew 2114, Chris Falls (left), Josh Hoffman (middle) and Brandon Jackson (right).

 A typical day on the job for an overhead line worker might involve servicing power lines, putting up a utility pole or repairing electrical equipment.
 That routine changed for three linemen when an unexpected emergency occurred at a customer’s home during a recent power restoration.

-While waiting for the paramedics to arrive, Josh grabbed the first aid kit out of the truck and the three guys began administering first aid.
+While waiting for the paramedics to arrive, Josh grabbed the first aid kit out of the truck, and the three guys began administering first aid.
 They helped stop the bleeding from the customer’s head and comforted him until the paramedics came and took him to the hospital.
-Linemen are trained in first aid and CPR and each of their vehicles include an Automatic External Defibrillator (AED), so they are ready to respond during a medical emergency.
+Linemen are trained in first aid and CPR.
+Each of their vehicles also include an Automatic External Defibrillator (AED), so they are ready to respond during a medical emergency.

-Stephen stopped by to see the customer after the event and while still a little sore, he is doing okay.
-He expressed his appreciation for our crew that day and he was very grateful for our help, and so was his daughter.
+Stephen stopped by to see the customer after the event, and while still a little sore, he is doing OK.
+He expressed his appreciation for our crew that day, and he was very grateful for our help.
+So was his daughter.

 Thank you, Josh, Chris and Brandon, for going above and beyond for our customers.